Philosophy-Guided Mathematical Formalism for Complex Systems Modelling: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We recently proposed a system metamodel that seems especially promising to capture complex behaviour due to its algorithmic and local nature \cite{RN114,RN210}.
-We already showed that the system metamodel can be used to create concrete mathematical models guiding their implementation.
+We have recently proposed a system metamodel that seems especially promising to capture complex behaviour due to its algorithmic and local nature \cite{RN114,RN210}.
+We have already showed that the system metamodel can be used to create concrete mathematical models guiding their implementation.
 This was done by computational means implementing cellular automata and artificial neural networks as a running computer model from the system metamodel.
-In the present paper, a rigorous mathematical formalism of the system metamodel is presented to more precisely describe and define the system metamodel and also further generalise it.
+In the present paper, a rigorous mathematical formalism of the system metamodel is presented to better describe, define, and generalise the system metamodel.
 The formalism is used to prove model creation and equivalence of cellular automata and artificial neural networks.